 Buick Verano Vs. Mercedes-Benz CLA 250Enlarge Photo

-The 2014 Mercedes CLA 250 lures first-timers into the Benz realm with its sterling reputation and a pitch-perfect base price, but it also raises plenty of questions--not the least of which is, what else should I test-drive before I sign all the paperwork?
+The Mercedes CLA 250 lures first-timers into the Benz realm with its sterling reputation, un-stodgy look and feel, and a pitch-perfect base price, but it also raises plenty of questions -- not the least of which is, what else should I test-drive before I sign all the paperwork?

-It's a tough question, since the CLA has no direct competitors when price and prestige are coupled together.
-Only a few four-doors can give it some existential worries in the $30,000, front-drive niche.
-For now we're discounting the Audi A3--it's a hatchback, at least until early 2014--and the BMW 1-Series, which is a rear-driver, and a coupe or convertible at that.
+Only the Audi A3 comes close to the CLA when price and prestige are coupled together.
+And the BMW 1-Series, which is a rear-driver, and a coupe or convertible at that.

 We'd offer up the Acura ILX, and as we've suggested, even the newest Mazda 3.
-But for now, we consider the Buick Verano to be the CLA's most direct competitor.
+But for now, we consider the Buick Verano as an interesting vehicle to potentially cross-shop.

 We rate all cars for styling, performance, comfort and quality, safety, features, and fuel economy.
 And in this case, the CLA comes out on top, even before all the safety ratings are in.
 There's a "however," of course: in our numeric rankings, the CLA doesn't break entirely free of Buick in any category, while the Verano outshines the CLA in at least a couple areas.

 Debate all you want--we consider the CLA's styling to be the Verano's superior by the widest margin in all our head-to-head comparisons.
 The CLA's a mini-CLS in silhouette, with the exciting surfacing of its bigger counterpart, and with a finely penned cabin.
 The Verano is handsome, but ultimately less exciting, inside and out.
 If only it had a little more of Buick's fantastic Regal in its panels and dash.